benrr101/node-taglib-sharp/docs/classes/_src_picture_.picture.md

 ▸ `Static`**getExtensionFromData**(`data`: [ByteVector](_src_bytevector_.bytevector.md)): string

-*Defined in src/picture.ts:309*

 Retrieve a mimetype from raw file data by reading the first few bytes of the file.
-Less accurate than {@see getExtensionFromMimeType} since this is limited to image file types.
+Less accurate than [getExtensionFromMimeType](_src_picture_.picture.md#getextensionfrommimetype) since this is limited to image file types.

 #### Parameters: